-Single Sign On, or SSO, makes it so that when you log into your company's network, you can log into all of your apps at once, including Kapost.
+Single Sign On (SSO) makes it so that when you log into your company's network, you can log into all of your apps at once, including Kapost.

 Using SSO is more secure because each time a user logs in to an external application the login process occurs from the SSO provider with the application using an encrypted key.
-It's also easier for users because they only needs to login to one application to access all other applications.
+It's also easier for users because they only needs to log into one application to access all other applications.

-Please note, once you log in through SSO, your computer will always log you in via SSO and you will not have the option to log in via username and password unless you clear your cache.
+Once you log in through SSO, your computer will always log you in via SSO and you will not have the option to log in via username and password unless you clear your cache.